What’s the most important thing that happens in your pool — besides the annual Marco Polo tournament?

 - Two alternative chemicals to chlorine include bromine and biguanide.
 Bromine is similar to chlorine in terms of sanitizing, but it’s less stable and will degrade from the sun’s UV rays.
 Biguanide attracts bacteria to it, and then penetrates the germs’ cell wall, killing the bacteria.
 These two chemical alternatives to chlorine require close, frequent monitoring.

-Going Truly Chlorine-Free Is Possible … And Expensive
+Having a Chlorine-Free Pool Is Possible … And Expensive

-The ultimate in green pool sanitization, using a bio pool is the only truly chlorine-free pool.
+The ultimate in swimming pool sanitization, using a bio pool is the only truly chlorine-free pool.

 You build a smaller pool next to your swimming pool, like a shallow pond.
 Water is piped from the swimming pool to the pond, which overflows and spills back into the pool.
 Meanwhile, rocks and plant life in the pond treat the water — it gets oxygen as it runs over rocks.